 No part of the spiritual journey is good or bad though.
 It is a process and once you set the intention to connect with whatever you like to call that force of energy that flows through everything, you start to change, second by second.
 You cannot help it.
 You have asked the universe to show itself and it will, immediately, but you will only notice when you are ready.

 I have not sprouted a halo.
-I still get caught up in my own ego and allow old patterns to overwhelm me.
-I find myself falling back into old patterns – wanting to please people, worrying about what they think of me, doubting my abilities and manufacturing as much stress as I can single handedly ladle into my life.
+I still get caught up in my own ego and allow old patterns to overwhelm men such as wanting to please people, worrying about what they think of me, doubting my abilities and manufacturing as much stress as I can single-handedly ladle into my life.
 It doesn’t matter, because I know that even when I am not feeling the boundless love that is at the heart of everything (which I discovered during a 4 day silent retreat), I know it is there and that I can connect to it whenever I wish.
 All I have to do is take a deep breath, let go and ask it to find me.

 It enveloped me yesterday during the day-long silent retreat.
 I had expected the whole exercise to go horribly wrong on account of the fact that there are five of us in the house and we’re all noisy.
 I realised that I am the instigator of the noise.
 You couldn’t hear a pin drop on Friday.